Table of Contents

 3. Self-consumption optimization

-Climkit's optimization system allows increasing the self-consumption rate of a photovoltaic installation by controlling certain devices according to the solar energy production.
+Climkit's optimization system increases the self-consumption rate of a photovoltaic installation by controlling certain devices based on solar energy production.

-The surplus fed back to the electrical grid is thus limited and Autonomy is also gained by producing, for example, hot water with solar energy.
+The surplus fed back to the electrical grid is thus limited, and autonomy is gained, for example, by producing hot water with solar energy.

-Devices (water heaters, heat pumps, radiators, pool pumps etc.) are controlled via a Relay.
-It is also possible to control certain charging stations for electric vehicles (via Wifi or Ethernet).
+Devices (water heaters, heat pumps, radiators, pool pumps, etc.) are controlled via a relay.
+It is also possible to control certain electric vehicle charging stations (via Wifi or Ethernet).

 Climkit Offer